devChuk/Playing_With_Code/Javascipt/README.md

-This folder will have Javascript
+This folder will have Javascript stuffs and answers to EJ exercises.